Residence Life

 Where can I make suggestions?

-We value feedback from our residents and provide multiple channels for students to submit feedback.
-Feedback may be provided through our on-site suggestion box or through our "Pipeline to the Top," program.
-You can submit an e-mail that will go directly to the Dining Services Supervisor, who will then post a response on the bulletin board in the Dining Pavilion.
+We value feedback from our residents and offer multiple ways to share your thoughts.
+You can leave suggestions in our on-site suggestion box or participate in our “Pipeline to the Top” program.
+Emails submitted through this program go directly to the Dining Services Supervisor, who will post a response on the bulletin board in the Dining Pavilion.

 Are the rooms air-conditioned?

-The newly constructed West Residence Hall is our only air-conditioned facility.
-All other halls enjoy the breezy Caribbean trade winds!
+West Residence Hall is our only fully air-conditioned facility.
+All other halls benefit from the refreshing Caribbean trade winds!

 Can I have a microwave, toaster oven, coffee pot or hot plate in my room?

-The danger of fire is a major concern to the university; therefore the possession and/or use of any types of cooking appliances are prohibited in the residence halls.
+Fire safety is a top priority at the university; therefore, the possession or use of cooking appliances is strictly prohibited in the residence halls.

 Can I have pets?

-Students may not bring or keep any animals or pets within or upon the premises of the university.
+Students are not permitted to bring or keep any animals or pets on university premises.

 What do I do if something is wrong with my assigned room?

-If there is anything wrong with your assigned room, you should report it to your resident assistant and he or she will ensure that the problem is resolved.
+If there is an issue with your assigned room, report it to your resident assistant, who will ensure that the problem is addressed.

 Can I have opposite sex overnight guests in my room?